jrwalk/jrwalk.github.io/_posts/2021-11-01-recommender-part-1.md

 ...
 ```

-In our example code, we have bootstrap & migration scripts for representing the movie data at rest in a database -- for the purposes of this demo, we'll assume we can access data in that form.
+In our [example code](https://github.com/jrwalk/recommender-demo), we have bootstrap & migration scripts for representing the movie data at rest in a database, along with some sensical transforms (e.g., snake-casing field names, and parsing movie genres into a postgres JSONB array column) -- for the purposes of this demo, we'll assume we can access data in that form.

 ## Collaborative Filtering Models